Jakub-Wilk/HexImages/README.md

 - run `docker compose -f docker-compose.prod.yml run web python manage.py loaddata initial_data.json`
 - run `docker compose -f docker-compose.prod.yml up -d`

+Before you start using the API you either have to set a tier for the superuser, or create a new user in the Admin UI.

 ## On tests

 I've written *some* tests to show that I can write them, but they are extremely lacking because I didn't have much time this week to work on this project.
 In a work environment I would of course write a complete test suite.